Claude Giroux: Philadelphia Flyers (2008–2022)

 After the Flyers traded away Jeff Carter and Mike Richards in the 2011 off-season, Giroux took over the role as first line centre for the club.
 The trading of Richards and Carter also made him the second-longest tenured member of the Flyers.
 Giroux formed a new top line with Scott Hartnell and free agent acquisition Jaromír Jágr.
-Giroux led the League in point-scoring for much of the season, and was considered a favourite for the Hart Memorial Trophy for League MVP at the season's All-Star break.
-He finished the season, however, 16 points behind eventual Hart Trophy winner Evgeni Malkin.
-On April 13, 2012, Giroux recorded his first career hat trick during game two of the first round of the 2012 playoffs against Pittsburgh.
+Giroux led the League in point-scoring for much of the season, and was considered a favourite for the Hart Memorial Trophy for league MVP at the season's All-Star break.
+He finished the 2011–12 season with 93 points (28 goals and 65 assists) in 77 games.
+His 93 points ranked third in the league only behind the 97 points by Tampa Bay Lightning centre Steven Stamkos and the league-leading 109 points by Pittsburgh Penguins centre Evgeni Malkin, respectively. the Flyers as a team finished fifth in the East and Giroux also finished fourth in the Hart Trophy voting as Malkin, Stamkos and New York Rangers goaltender Henrik Lundqvist were named the three finalists with Malkin winning the award with Stamkos finishing second and Lundqvist finishing third in the voting, respectively.
+On April 13, 2012, in Game 2 of the first round of the 2012 playoffs against the Pittsburgh Penguins, Giroux recorded his first career hat trick.
 He recorded six points during that same game, earning a Flyers record for most points during a single Stanley Cup playoff game.
+The Flyers would go on to upset the fourth-seeded Penguins in six games.
 On May 7, 2012, Giroux received a one-game suspension for a hit to the head of New Jersey Devils forward Dainius Zubrus during Game 4 of the Eastern Conference Semi-finals.
-After the Flyers were eliminated by the Devils, Giroux ended the season as both the Flyers' top regular season point-scorer (93 points) and top playoff point scorer (17 points).
+After the Flyers were defeated by the Devils in five games and eliminated from the playoffs, Giroux ended the playoffs as the Flyers' top playoff point scorer (17 points).
 After the Flyers' elimination, Giroux had surgery on both of his wrists; the right to repair torn cartilage, and the left to remove bone spurs.
-He later claimed that Sidney Crosby had repeatedly slashed his wrists during face-offs in the first round series against Pittsburgh.
+He later claimed that Penguins' captain Sidney Crosby had repeatedly slashed his wrists during face-offs in the first round series against Pittsburgh.
 At the time news of the surgery was revealed, Giroux was still the playoffs' leading point scorer, even though his team had been eliminated two weeks earlier.
 On June 20, 2012, Giroux was named the cover athlete for NHL 13 at the NHL awards in Las Vegas; he became the first Philadelphia Flyer on an EA Sports NHL video game cover since Eric Lindros on NHL 99.